 - Faith x signs = more faith

 A desperate father begs Jesus to heal his son and Jesus points out that “Unless ye see signs and wonders, ye will not believe“.
 Many refuse to believe unless God “proves” Himself to them, by passing arbitrary tests.
 Alternatively, God cannot be believed since there is no supernatural “evidence”.
-Moreover, the plights suffered by many surely shows that God is either not real or (at least) can’t be trusted.
+Moreover, the plights suffered by many surely show that God is either not real or (at least) can’t be trusted.
 In short, a lack of signal evidence blocks the path to belief.

 This is also true for many believers who wonder why God seems absent from their day-to-day lives.
 Believers who wish God would show them what to do, “If He just gave me a sign I would…”